hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/cmdline_global/cmd_scan_context.rst

 Introduction
 ------------

-The :py:class:`ScanContext` is the pydidas Singleton instance of the :py:class:`Scan <pydidas.contexts.scan.Scan>` class.
+The :py:class:`ScanContext` is the pydidas singleton instance of the :py:class:`Scan <pydidas.contexts.scan.Scan>` class.
 It is used for storing and accessing global information about the scan layout and generic information like title, directory and file naming patterns.